-Precise ephemerides contain corrections to broadcast orbits.
+Precise ephemerides are computed from data collected by ground reference stations around the world.
 These files are produced by various agencies, including CODE (Center for Orbit Determination), the IGS, and many others.
 The different precise ephemeris products vary in their latency, with presently supported products ranging from approximately 6 hours to 2 weeks.
-The difference in accuracy between rapid and final products is very small, generally within the noise of either differential or PPP solutions.
+The difference in accuracy between rapid and final products is very small, generally within the noise of either differential or PPP kinematic solutions.

 Presently, precise ephemerides reduce the line of sight component of satellite position error to approximately 2 cm RMS (as compared with approximately 2 m RMS for broadcast orbits).
 As orbital error is largely cancelled in differential processing, adding precise ephemerides to a differential project will only produce observable differences where the baseline length is very large (150-200 km).
 For this reason, adding precise orbits to a differential project is generally considered optional.
-However, it is required for PPP projects.

 Precise ephemerides can be downloaded through the Download Service Data utility or directly through the GrafNav interface.
-The latter method is described in the shaded box
+The latter method is described in the shaded box.
+Adding a precise ephemeris file will compensate for any missing broadcast ephemeris data for GPS and BeiDou satellites.
+A broadcast ephemeris for each GLONASS satellite observed is required regardless of the presence of a precise ephemeris.